 To view this illusion, you’ll need the knack of viewing 3D picture pairs without special spectacles, or a viewer – that is, by viewing them cross-eyed.
 If you haven’t got that trick, and want to try, start with one of our earlier posts on 3D.

-If you do have the knack of viewing 3D pictures cross-eyed OK, what you should see in this demo is that, when the room space appears in 3D, the pendulum seems to be swinging in a circle.
+If you do have the knack of viewing 3D pictures cross-eyed OK, you should see the pendulum apparently swinging in a circle.
 It’s MEANT to be a web-based demo of a famous pendulum effect you can fairly easily rig up in real life.
 It’s called Pulfrich’s pendulum, after researcher Carl Pulfrich, who published it in 1922.
+(NB!
+Faulty videos replaced at 31/10/15)

 Here’s how it should work in real life.
 You hang up a pendulum, say two meters long, but so that it can only swing from side to side – it must not be free to swing backwards and forwards at all.
 (Details below on a low-tech way of doing that).
 You place a reference object under the pendulum, (I use a candle stick), so that the swinging pendulum just misses it, right at the mid-point of the swing.
 Then you view the swinging pendulum head on, but with a dark filter over one eye.
 All being well, you should see a really vivid illusion: the pendulum appears to swing not just from side to side, but in a circle.
 So it seems to swing alternately in front of, and then behind, the centre point marked by the reference object.

 So why is my on-screen version here a fake?
 Read on to find out.